decentraland/documentation/content/contributor/introduction/welcome.md

 If you don't know where to begin, it's a good idea to look at the [architecture]({{< relref "architecture" >}}) of the Decentraland protocol, to learn about the different components and their general purpose before diving into more detailed sections.

+_!!Actually, the architecture page is not a good place to start, not in its current state.
+Revise this or update that page_

 ## Other resources

 To get additional information and continue learning, you may want to check out: